kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_EventsAndStates.md

 [self.player removeObserver:self events:@[PlayerEvent.playing]];
 ```

->Note: To get a complete list of supported player events, refer to the [Player Events page](http://cocoadocs.org/docsets/PlayKit/3.1.2/Classes/PlayerEvent.html).
+>Note: To get a complete list of supported player events, refer to the technical documentation in our [cocoapods page](https://cocoapods.org/?q=playkit).

 ### Observing States